Dr. Ray Peat

 When our feet are weakened by our unnatural lifestyle, both the Achilles and your knees are much more susceptible to injury.

 Our ankle is designed to be extremely mobile on top of a very strong foot as shown here.
-When this doesn't happen, our knee gets destabilized instead.
+When this doesn't happen, our knees and hips are much more prone to injury.

-His head, shoulders, spine and hips are participating in one large spring-like action.
+His head, shoulders, spine and hips are participating in one large spring-like action that uses his full bodweight to coil down and rebound out of the ground.

 Squatting is the end-range positoin of landing.
 Look at how much more range of motion this athlete has when she works with this pattern.

 The United States has 4X the number of knee and hip replacements that Japan has.
-Despite having plenty of sedentary people, Japanese culture still contains aligned squatting as part of normal adult life.
+Despite having an industrialized economy, Japanese culture still contains aligned squatting, sleeping on the ground, and plenty of walking as part of normal adult life.

-The greatest athletes that perform well for decades and have the fewest injuries with their natural alignment.
+The greatest athletes that perform well for decades have the fewest injuries with because they somehow managed to maintain the natural alignment.

 Our hips are designed to move along spiral lines.